-A well-defined educational curriculum has been established for the PM&R Sports Medicine Fellowship, including learning objectives, journal clubs, weekly educational conferences and an ongoing didactic/board review discussion series.
+A well-defined educational curriculum has been established for the PM&R Sports Medicine Fellowship, including learning objectives, journal clubs, weekly educational conferences and an ongoing didactic board review discussion series.

 The fellowship also includes formal training in diagnostic and interventional musculoskeletal ultrasound.
-Fellows complete reading assignments, participate in hands-on instruction and attend teaching sessions at the Mayo Clinic Procedural Skills Laboratory (Anatomy Lab).
+Fellows complete reading assignments, participate in hands-on instruction and attend teaching sessions at the Mayo Clinic Procedural Skills Laboratory (anatomy lab).
 Fellows continually acquire additional ultrasound skills by participating in daily patient care activities in both the Sports Medicine Center and Musculoskeletal Clinic.

 Fellows have full access to the Mayo Medical Libraries, including more than 4,000 electronic journals with sophisticated literature search capabilities and vast research support.

-Throughout the year, fellows rotate with sports medicine physicians from a variety of backgrounds, including physical medicine and rehabilitation (PM&R), pediatrics, emergency medicine, and orthopedic surgery consultants.
+Throughout the year, fellows rotate with sports medicine physicians from a variety of backgrounds, including physical medicine and rehabilitation (PM&R), pediatrics, emergency medicine and orthopedic surgery consultants.
 During the first several months of the fellowship, fellows work only under the direct supervision of consultants and are introduced to procedures of the Sports Medicine Center and Mayo Clinic in general.
 Fellows evaluate patients of the consultant with whom they are rotating.
-The consultant reviews the history and physical exam findings and staffs the patient with the fellow.
+The consultant reviews the history and physical exam findings and staffs the patient with the trainee.

 Fellows receive instruction on sports injury history-taking, physical exam findings and techniques, the use and interpretation of appropriate diagnostic imaging and related testing, and therapeutic injections (including ultrasound guidance).
-Throughout the remainder of the year, fellows are given progressive responsibilities based on clinical progress.
+Throughout the remainder of the year, trainees are given progressive responsibilities based on clinical progress.